mandelbroo/mandelbroo/README.md

 🌍 I believe a small positive change today will lead to a better world tomorrow

 🤖 All boring routine could be automated so let's do it together!

-🚴 I'm also a cyclist (Cannondale Topstone 🚲 ❤️)

 <!--🔭 Currently working on a part of Sportsbook on https://fanteam.com/ -->
 <!--🌱 Learning OOA/D, "gang-of-four" and GRASP design patterns  -->
-🌳🌲🌴 Nature Lover

-🥾🎒⛰ Into hiking
+🏃‍♂️🚴🥾🎒⛰🌳🌲🌴 Into Running/Cycling/Hiking